vmware-tanzu/tanzu-framework/docs/packages/dev-workflow.md

 #### To install on a cluster without `kapp-controller` installed in it.

 1. Download the package bundle.
-The sha tag can be noted from the registry where package was published.
+The image sha tag can be noted from the registry where package was published.
    ```shell
       imgpkg pull -b ${OCI_REGISTRY}/readiness@sha256:1fb9f9c6f0c6ba1f995440885b02806551a79d9cef5b9c7c3d6f53a586facddd -o readiness-pkg
    ```